petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 but often what is shared---sometimes called a
 ["repro pack"](https://lorenabarba.com/blog/how-repro-packs-can-save-your-future-self/)---is
 very rarely single button reproducible.
-In fact, in most cases repro packs are
+In fact, in most cases what's shared is
 [not reproducible at all](https://doi.org/10.1093/bib/bbad375), hence why it's called a reproducibility crisis.